silentbicycle/theft/doc/glossary.md

 ## shrink

-Taking an instance and returning a simpler copy, or indicating that there are no ways to simplify the instance.
-When there are multiple ways to shrink the instance, a 'tactic' is used to decide between them.
+Taking an instance and returning a simpler copy, or indicating that there are no ways to simplify the instance further.
+When there are multiple ways to shrink the instance, use heuristics to choose between them, with backtracking.

-## tactic

-A numerical ID used to choose between multiple ways to shrink (simplify) an instance.

 ## trial